abratashov/react-course/README.md

 useEffect // the same as `watch` in Vue, processes outer updating props for refreshing inner state
              useEffect(() => {
                 applyCurrent(current);
-                // or if changed IDs of goods - need to fetch info about this goods }, [min, max]); // depended variables useCallback // caching of function useMemo // caching of heavy calculation ~ computed field in Vue useReducer // complex state in Redux manner, but we can use outer storage
+                // or if changed IDs of goods - need to fetch info about these goods }, [min, max]); // depended on variables useCallback // caching of function useMemo // caching of heavy calculation ~ computed field in Vue useReducer // complex state in Redux manner, but we can use outer storage